 Florida Panhandle hit by Hurricane Michael

-Hurricane Michael hit the Florida Panhandle as a category 4 storm with sustained winds of 155 miles per hour, just 5 mph short of a category 5.
+Hurricane Michael hit the Florida Panhandle as a category 5 storm with sustained winds of 161 miles per hour.
 Central pressure, a key measurement of a hurricane’s intensity was recorded as low as 919 millibars.
 This makes Hurricane Micheal one of the most powerful storms to hit the USA in recorded history.
-Some of the most severely affected cities include Panama City Beach, Mexico Beach, Seaside, Destin, Miramar Beach and Tallahassee, Florida.
+Some of the most severely affected cities include Panama City Beach, Mexico Beach, Blountstown, Lynn Haven, Wewahitchka, and Port St. Joe.

 Satellite image as Hurricane Michael makes landfall on Mexico Beach near Panama City, FL.

 Residential storm damage in Panama City even before Hurricane Michael made landfall.

 NOAA image shows homes on Mexico Beach, Florida completely removed by Hurricane Michael.